All church members covenant to participate in caring for one another in good times and bad.

 Hearing

-We have wire loop technology connected to our PA system.
-During all church meeting and workshops, anyone wishing to speak from the audience is strongly encouraged to use the portable microphones so those who are hard of hearing are not excluded.
+We have wire loop technology connected to our audio system.
+During all church meetings and workshops, anyone wishing to speak from the audience is asked to use the portable microphones so those who are hard of hearing are not excluded.

 Special Needs Children

-If you want your child to participate in the religious education program and feel that they may require special accommodation due to learning disabilities or behavioral issues, please contact the Director of Religious Education in advance so the best possible arrangements can be made.
+If you want your child to participate in the religious education program and feel that they may require special accommodation due to learning disabilities or behavioral issues, please contact the Director of Lifespan Faith Development so the best possible arrangements can be made.